MySQL Connector/Python 2.2.1 has Protobuf 3 as a prerequisite, and is available

 Tableobject are also available if the underlying object is a

 View.
 (The client will not do any validation in this regard.)

 Table.is_view()method determines whether the underlying object is a

 Collection.add().execute()construct now is treated as a no-operation and does not return an error.
 This is true even if there is no connection to the server or the collection does not exist on the server.
 The reasoning is that a request to add nothing to something that does not exist is trivially fulfilled.

 Connector/Python now implements support for these X DevAPI features:

 URI type string connections.
-See Connecting Using a URI or Key-Value Pairs.
+See Connecting to the Server Using URI-Like Strings or Key-Value Pairs.